 Anyone on the email list of Steve’s weekly updates is immediately impressed with the detail, organization and subtle humor.
 Always self-deprecating, Steve is known to almost apologize when he plays well enough to be “in the money.”
 But all who know of the hard work he puts into making the league fun and rewarding, wish him nothing but the best as he battles to remain in the top five, after spending several years in the “lower quarter” of the events he organized.

 In addition to the regular events, Steve also organizes several regional golf outings that have regularly included long weekends at Bandon, Central Oregon, and even a five day excursion to play several courses on the way to and from the US Open at Chambers Bay this year.

-Steve’s membership began as part of a family membership with his father, more than 44 years ago.
-He converted to full membership in his late 20s in 1971 and was a member until the year 2000, returning as a full member again since 2008.
+Steve’s membership began as part of a family membership with his father, more than 44 years ago in 1971.
+He converted to full membership in his late 20s in 1974-80, and returning in 1988.
 Steve is yet another example of members who make Shadow Hills part of their life, generation to generation.
 He is one who truly appreciates the myriad changes and improvements to the club over the decades, and sees the value of our continued growth and improvements.

 Many also know Steve to be the consummate sports booster, as well a purveyor of tickets for almost every major college sports event in the region.
 When I had a last minute opportunity to go to San Francisco in 2012, it was Steve who found tickets for the U. S. Open tournament, just two weeks before the event.
 Duck tickets?
 Beaver tickets?
 Buying?
 Selling?
 Steve is your connection.